redukti/redukti.github.io/src/source/pyredukti-intro.rst

 Build steps
 +++++++++++

-* First build with support for gRPC, see :doc:`openredukti-building`.
+* First build OpenRedukti with gRPC support, see :doc:`openredukti-building`.
 * We assume that Protobuf is installed under ``$HOME/Software/protobuf``.
 * We assume that OpenRedukti is installed under ``$HOME/Software/redukti``.
 * We assume that gRPC C++ library is installed under ``$HOME/Software/grpc``.